rdsheppard95/sqlworkshop/workshop.md

 ## Example Database
 [Chinook Database](http://www.sqlitetutorial.net/download/sqlite-sample-database/?wpdmdl=94)

+## SQL Databases
+SQL Databases are made up of tables containing columns and rows.
+Columns are the titles such as name, city, or age.
+Rows are the actual data entries.

 ## SQL SELECT Statement Layout

 The general layout for SELECT statements is as follows:
 ```
 SELECT DISTINCT columns
 FROM table
-JOIN table ON expression
+JOIN table ON column = column
 WHERE expression
 ORDER BY column
 LIMIT count OFFSET offset
 GROUP BY column
 HAVING expression
 ```
 Anything in capitals is a SQL keyword, while lowercase words are where the modifiers go.
+However, SQL is not case sensitive.

 ## SELECT Statements
 To select every row from a specific table

 `SELECT * FROM invoices;`

+To select specific columns

+`SELECT InvoiceId, InvoiceDate, Total FROM invoices;`
 ### DISTINCT
 To select distinct entries based on a column